 The Deathwatch Beetle

-Linda Pastan, “The Deathwatch Beetle” from The Imperfect Paradise (New York: W. W. Norton & Company, 1988).
+Linda Pastan, "The Deathwatch Beetle" from The Imperfect Paradise, published by W. W. Norton & Company.
 Copyright © 1988 by Linda Pastan.
-Reprinted with the permission of the Jean V. Naggar Agency, Inc. on behalf of the author.
+Permission granted by the author through the Jean V. Naggar Literary Agency, Inc.

 Discover this poem’s context and related poetry, articles, and media.

 Poet Linda Pastan b.
 1932

 Poetic Terms Free Verse